 Get employee feedback before drafting your policies

-Whether you provide a device, or an employee brings their own, your firm’s data will reside on it.
+Whether you provide a device, or an employee brings their own, your law firm’s data will reside on it.
 And that means big concerns with regards to security and protecting client data.
 The good news is that countless law firms and businesses manage to handle these same issues—and so can you.

-Before implementing a device policy, start by discussing key staff members.
+Before implementing a law firm device policy, start by discussing key staff members.
 If your firm is large, these key members might be senior attorneys, paralegals, and the IT staff.
 Get their input on whether they’d prefer a COPE or BYOD plan.
 Discuss openly the concerns about security, staff members’ needs for software, and any limitations you may want to apply to devices—such as the inability to access certain sites while on the firm’s network.